2021 Exploration: Frequently Asked Questions

 They will evaluate the application according to the high risk, high reward and feasibility selection criteria.
 The NPI must ensure that these sections do not contain any identifying information about any member of the team.

 Where can I provide information about my team if part of the review process is double-blind?

 You can include information about you, your lab group and institution, and the team members and their lab groups and institutions, in the biographical information section.
-If a team member’s self-identification (gender, Indigenous identity, disability, or racial background) is relevant to the research project, the relevant self-identitfication information may be included in the biographical section, but only with the team member’s consent.
+If a team member’s self-identification (gender, Indigenous identity, disability or racial background) is relevant to the research project, the relevant self-identification information may be included in the biographical section, but only with the team member’s consent.
 Otherwise, self-identification information about any team member should not appear anywhere in the application.

 In a double-blind review process, how and where do I reference my previous work?

 You may include your own articles in the literature references attachment.
 In the research proposal, when referring to prior research, use non-identifying statements (e.g., “article was published,” “research was conducted on”).
 Do not provide links to personal sites (e.g., websites, blogs, Facebook pages, LinkedIn accounts).

 Is there a limit on how many applications can come from one institution?